 Letters for Personalisation

-Alphabet thickers come in all sorts of different font styles and sizes.
+Alphabet thickers (affiliate link) come in all sorts of different font styles and sizes.
 I had a few different packages already in my craft stash, and opted for a simple all-caps slightly irregular font.
 These are the same thickers as we used to make custom stamps.
 I have some fabulous script and handlettering thickers, but all capital letters were a better option for my frame project because of the lower case descenders on the “g” in Tiger and “p+y” in Humphrey.

 Whatever style you choose, make sure that they are made from a material and finish that will be easy to paint.
 Hammered metal paint is very versatile on many surfaces and my thickers were basic foam.